hnikolov/pihdf_doc/install.md

 Dependences on Python packages
 ==============================
-`pihdf` depends on the following python packages: __myhdl, simplejson, coverage, nose__.
+`pihdf` requires the following python packages: __myhdl, myhdl_lib, simplejson, coverage, nose__.
-These will be installed during the installation of `pihdf` if not present on your system.
+These packages will be installed during the installation of `pihdf` if not present on your system.

 __Note:__ These packages will __not__ be un-installed if you un-install `pyhdf`.